Joint-assessment Outline

 Project Compliance

-There are no specific security standards or sub-sections the project is documented as meeting (e.g. NIST 800-53, HiTrust, etc.).
+There are no specific security standards or sub-sections the project is documented as meeting (e.g. NIST 800-53, CSA, etc.).

 Existing Audits